The 2022 U.S. Leadership Journey Application is now live!

 - Reside and work in the United States (any nationality is welcome)

-We require participants to be living in U.S. time zones during at least 75% of the program as we believe time zone compatibility is essential to your ability to participate at the touchpoints and to engage with your peers within and outside of the sessions.
+We require participants to be living in U.S. time zones during at least 75% of the program as we believe time zone compatibility is essential to your ability to engage with your peers within and outside of the touchpoints.

 30 applicants will be selected for participation in the cohort.
 WomenLift Health is committed to selecting diverse cohort members, representing different sectors (public, private, academia, NGO, philanthropy), disciplines, and cultural backgrounds.